Atenolol 50mg Film-Coated Tablets or Totamol 50mg Film-Coated Tablets

 Atenolol crosses the placenta.
 The safety of atenolol if given in early pregnancy has not been established and its use should therefore be avoided.
 Beta-blockers reduce placental perfusion, which may result in intrauterine foetal death, immature and premature deliveries.
-In addition, adverse effects (especially hypoglycaemia and bradycardia) may occur in foetus and neonate in the postnatal period.
+Administration of atenolol to pregnant women shortly before or during delivery may result in neonatal bradycardia, hypoglycaemia or hypotension.

 Administration of atenolol in pregnancy may be associated with reduced foetal growth, which is greatest when started in early pregnancy, such as in the second trimester and is related to the duration of treatment.
-The risk of adverse effects to the foetus or neonate is greater in severely hypertensive pregnancies.
+The risk of adverse effects to the foetus or neonate is greater in severely hypotensive pregnancies (including low birth weight).

 However, atenolol has been used effectively under close supervision for the treatment of hypertension in the third trimester.